 Topics may change slightly from year to year.
 An official list of topics in any given year will be made available by the Department.
-The list is regularly reviewed by the Faculty and you can contact Student Administrator for the most recent version of the study guide.
+The list is regularly reviewed by the Faculty and you can contact the Student Administrator for the most recent version of the study guide.
+Previous qualifying exams are also available.